Guides

 Media captionSomeones eyeing up the prize.

-Dog House Blues Tearoom, Howth
+The Dog House and Blue's Tearoom, Howth

-The clue’s in the name at the seaside Dog House Blues Tearoom, where pups can curl up on their own double bed while you kick back in the outdoor living room with something from their extensive menu, including pizza from the wood-fired oven.
+The clue’s in the name at the seaside Dog House and Blue's Tearoom, where pups can curl up on their own double bed while you kick back in the outdoor living room with something from their extensive menu, including pizza from the wood-fired oven.
 The owners are bona fide dog lovers – even the place is named after their late German Shepherd ‘Blue’ so expect plenty of dog paraphernalia and pooch pampering amid the colourful, quirky decor.

 Media captionA home away from home for our furry friends at the Dog House Blues Tearoom.